awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 ### Attaching an IAM Role to an Instance<a name="attach-iam-role"></a>

-After you've created an IAM role, you can attach it to a running or stopped instance\.
+After you've created an IAM role, you can attach it to a running or stopped instance\.<a name="attach-iam-role-console"></a>

 **To attach an IAM role to an instance using the console**